Posted on Monday, 15th September 2014 by Nancy LedgerwoodPrint This Post

 - Federal Employee’s Career Development & IDP Center

-The information provided may not cover all aspects of unique or special circumstances, federal regulations, and programs are subject to change.
+The information provided may not cover all aspects of unique or special circumstances, federal and postal regulations, and programs are subject to change.
 Our articles and replies are time sensitive.
 Over time, various dynamic human resource guidance and factors relied upon as a basis for this article may change.
-The advice and strategies contained herein may not be suitable for your situation and this service is not affiliated with OPM or any federal entity.
+The advice and strategies contained herein may not be suitable for your situation and this service is not affiliated with OPM, the postal service or any federal entity.
 You should consult with school counselors, hiring agency personnel offices, and human resource professionals where appropriate.
 Neither the publisher or author shall be liable for any loss or any other commercial damages, including but not limited to special, incidental, consequential, or other damages.